MR

 • Management Fee: 0.18%

-XEQT’s 0.18% management fee and 0.20% MER makes it a cost-effective investment platform.
-For example, if you invest $10,000 in XEQT ETF, you will only pay $20 yearly as management fees.
+XEQT’s 0.18% management fee and 0.20% MER make it a cost-effective investment platform.
+For example, investing $10,000 in XEQT ETF will only pay $20 yearly as management fees.
 In contrast, you will pay $250 yearly if you invest in a mutual fund.

 XEQT ETF has one of the lowest fees in the industry, plus you don’t have to worry about rebalancing your portfolio with XEQT.
 So the fee is worth it.
 Over an extended period, you can save thousands by investing in XEQT.